sanskrit/raw_etexts_english/blogs/manasataramgini/2014-01-02_comments-of-on-the-vyapohana-stava.md

 +++
-title = "Some comments of on the vyapohana stava and itsxa0pantheon"
+title = "Some comments of on the vyapohana stava and its pantheon"

 +++
 The vyapohana stava is an important saiddhAntika purificatory